bschnei/ebu-bootloader/README.md

 To restore the ddr_init code that boots quickly: `git apply ddr_init.patch --directory=A3700-utils-marvell`

-## Patching U-Boot
-U-Boot will fail to compile on newer GCC compilers unless patched.
-If that happens, see [here](https://github.com/BPI-SINOVOIP/BPI-M4-bsp/issues/4#issuecomment-1296184876) for a fix.

 ## Configuring CPU Clock Speed

 In the `build_bootloader()` function, there is a `cpu_speed` variable.
 This variable is the CPU clock speed in MHz and can take the integer values 800, 1000, or 1200.
-While the ESPRESSObin Ultra has mixed advertising claiming speeds either up to 1 or 1.2Ghz,the [Armbian forums](https://www.armbian.com/espressobin/) suggest a 1.2Ghz clock speed is the source of stability problems in ESPRESSObin V7s.
-It's unclear if this is also a problem for the ESPRESSObin Ultra (seems likely), nor whether it is a problem that needs to be resolved in firmware.
+While the ESPRESSObin Ultra has mixed advertising claiming speeds either up to 1 or 1.2Ghz, [Linux has explicitly disabled 1.2Ghz](https://github.com/torvalds/linux/commit/484f2b7c61b9ae58cc00c5127bcbcd9177af8dfe) as a speed for this device.
+I believe if a 1.2Ghz clock speed is set by the firmware, Linux will display a kernel error on boot and scale the speed down to 1Ghz for stability.

-The [Linux kernel has explicitly disabled 1.2Ghz](https://github.com/torvalds/linux/blob/master/drivers/cpufreq/armada-37xx-cpufreq.c#L106-L109) as a speed for this device, and the max speed they seem to allow via dynamic power management is 1GHz.

-To make things even more confusing, the factory bootloader image runs at 800MHz, and when Linux boots it does not seem able to scale the clock speed up.
-Meanwhile build instructions on the manufacturer's website, as well as the repo I forked to start this project, build 1Ghz and 1.2Ghz versions.

-In practice 1GHz builds are stable and Linux won't run any faster so 1Ghz is what I use.
+A significant contributor to both kernel and A3700 firmware development believes the firmware is the source of the problem.
+For a long discussion, see [here](https://github.com/MarvellEmbeddedProcessors/linux-marvell/issues/20).

+The ability to scale CPU frequency dynamically with Linux is unknown/untested.

 ## Building
 ```